junxit/us-congress-bills-119/metadata.md

 - 2025-04-24 — Placed on the Union Calendar, Calendar No. 40.
 - 2025-04-24 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-63.
 - 2025-04-24 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-63.
+- 2025-04-28 — Considered under suspension of the rules. (consideration: CR H1657-1661)
+- 2025-04-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2482.
+- 2025-04-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-04-28 — Mr. Bilirakis moved to suspend the rules and pass the bill, as amended.
+- 2025-04-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1657-1660)
+- 2025-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1657-1660)